content ideas for X by HelloJohnPaul, TeamJohnH, John Paul Hernandez

 With Micro Threads, we can test many ideas in less time.
 This gives us more time to see what audiences want to know more about.
 We can give them more value through this feedback.

 We can also create assets that we can build upon.
-We study Twitter Analytics and find pressure points where people want more.
+We study X analytics and find pressure points where people want more.

 As creators, it’s our responsibility to provide great creations that can impact people.
 We can create for ourselves, and there’s a time and place for that, but we can live more fulfilling lives when we care for others.

-By implementing frameworks and a strategy to provide a portfolio of content ideas on Twitter, we can better serve our audience and grow.
+By implementing frameworks and a strategy to provide a portfolio of content ideas on X, we can better serve our audience and grow.